SeokjaeLIM/DSSN_release/README.md

 You can download pretrained DSSN model
 * [Trained with GOPRO](https://drive.google.com/open?id=1zMUud-FvOjbW9jCpGzvh71p_SL6T_7r0)

-Note that you should place the weights in the ./data/final directory
+Note that you should place the weights in the ./data/model/ & test results are saved in the ./data/result/

 ### Training